Hyphaed/linux-kernel-inference/README.md

 `patches/VENDOR.lock` pins every source by sha256, and `$KI_ROOT` in those lock files expands to your checkout, so the same lock resolves on any machine.

-## Scope, honestly
+## Scope, for context ; currently used hardware

-This is built and run on one machine: an RTX 5070 12 GB VRAM, PCIe 4.0 x16, 64 GB DDR4.
-The config fragments are selected from detected topology rather than hardcoded, and the patch series is generic, but "works here" is the only claim that has been earned.
-If you run it somewhere else, the interesting part is where it disagrees with your hardware.
+This is being built, tested, and used primarily on two machines, with the desktop being used by far the most:

+desktop node; RTX 5070 12Gb VRAM, PCIe 4.0 x16, 64GB DDR4, i9 14900KF
+mobile node; RTX mobile 5070 8Gb VRAM, PCIe 5.0 x16, 32GB DDR5, Ryzen AI9 365

 ## License